Skip to content

 mistralrs run --thinking false -m Qwen/Qwen3-4B

---thinking applies to both one-shot and interactive use.
+--thinking and --reasoning-effort apply to both one-shot and interactive use.
 Prompt tags also work inline:

 How many rs are in blueberry? /no_think